 If you only want to watch a few races this year, NowTV might still be the solution for you.
-Although it’s not great value in the long run, it’s perfect for catching all the flagship events, such as Monaco, or Spa and Abu Dhabi live.
-NowTV does a 24-hour pass that’ll let you watch just each race in full for £7.99, but if you’d prefer to catch all the qualifying and practice sessions too, a three-day pass will set you back £12.99.
+Although it’s not as good value in the long run, it’s perfect for catching all the flagship events, such as Monaco, or Spa and Abu Dhabi live.
+NowTV does a 24-hour pass that’ll let you watch just each race in full for £7.99, but if you’d prefer to catch all the qualifying and practice sessions too, a week pass will set you back £12.99.
 The only issue?
 It doesn't have the pinsharp 4K quality you’d get from full-fat Sky – it's only in 720p.

 Get the full-fat, 4K experience with Sky Q